Physiology-Informed Multivariate Variational Mode Decomposition for Orientation-Robust Sensing Using Distributed Millimeter-Wave Radar Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{espiration} rate and heart rate are important vital signs that can indicate the onset of various diseases \cite{10.1001/jama.1980.03310100041029, 10.1007/BF02600071, 10.1016/S1520-765X(03)90001-0, 10.1016/j.resuscitation.2006.08.020, 0002-838X}.
-Continuous monitoring of these signs is therefore essential.
-Although contact sensors are commonly used to measure vital signs, they are not well suited for long-term measurements owing to issues such as skin irritation, discomfort when wearing them, and hygiene concerns.
+\IEEEPARstart{R}{espiratory} rate and heart rate are important vital signs that can indicate the onset of various diseases \cite{10.1001/jama.1980.03310100041029, 10.1007/BF02600071, 10.1016/S1520-765X(03)90001-0, 10.1016/j.resuscitation.2006.08.020, 0002-838X}.
+As such, continuous monitoring of these signs is essential.
+Although contact sensors are commonly used to measure vital signs, they are not suitable for long-term measurements because they can cause issues such as skin irritation, and discomfort.
 In contrast, radar, a form of radio wave sensing, has long been investigated for the non-contact measurement of vital signs.
-The advantages of radar include its usability in dark or privacy-sensitive environments and the ability of microwaves to millimeter waves to penetrate clothes and bedding, enabling unobtrusive monitoring under daily-life conditions.
+The advantages of radar include its usability in privacy-sensitive environments and the ability to penetrate clothing and bedding, which facilitates noninvasive and continuous monitoring in daily life.

-Despite these advantages, radar measurements are highly sensitive to body posture and orientation, leading to a decrease in precision \cite{10.1109/TMTT.2006.884652, 10.1109/TMTT.2013.2252186, 10.1109/APS.2016.7696293, 10.1145/2971648.2971744, 10.1109/JETCAS.2018.2811339}.
-Previous work has shown that accuracy decreases when sensing from the back compared with the front when measuring respiration and heartbeat.
-Respiratory displacement is typically 2--12 mm, prominent in the chest and abdomen, whereas heartbeat displacement is much smaller, up to 500~\textmu m in the chest \cite{10.1007/BF02441473, 10.1183/09031936.97.10081865, 10.1152/jappl.1997.83.5.1531}.
-To achieve stable accuracy regardless of orientation, it is essential to select and integrate radar echoes from parts of the body where vital signs are most evident.

-Several studies have attempted to integrate multiple displacements from a single radar.
-Zhang et al. combined displacements using weighted addition based on cross-correlation \cite{10.1145/3589347}.
-Wang et al. separated respiration and heartbeat using variational mode decomposition prior to integration \cite{10.1109/JIOT.2021.3128548}.
-Chang et al. used deep learning to estimate optimal weights to combine displacements \cite{10.1109/VTC2022-Spring54318.2022.9860799}.
-However, single-radar systems are inherently limited to line-of-sight regions, making it difficult to achieve robust performance for arbitrary body orientations.

-To address this limitation, distributed radar systems that use multiple devices have been proposed.
-Iwata et al. used two radars and selected channels using respiratory component kurtosis \cite{10.1109/JSEN.2021.3117707}.
-Ren et al. applied derivative independent component analysis to four antenna channels from different points of view \cite{10.1109/TMTT.2021.3101655}.
-Uddin et al. improved the estimation by weighting the signals from four radars \cite{10.1109/AP-S/INC-USNC-URSI52054.2024.10686644}.
-Other studies have used front-and-back radar sets mainly to cancel body movement artifacts but have not addressed arbitrary orientations \cite{10.1109/TMTT.2008.2007139, 10.1109/TAES.2020.2990817}.
-Thus, while multi-radar systems have been explored, the exploitation of quasi-periodic properties of vital signs such as respiration and heartbeat remains insufficient.